oasis-open/cti-documentation/faq.md

 Email cti-users at lists.oasis-open.org or file an issue in the [CTI TC's repository](https://github.com/oasis-tcs/cti-stix2/issues) on Github.

-## The Transition to STIX™/TAXII™ 2 ##

-### Why were new versions of STIX™ and TAXII™ created? ###

-While STIX and TAXII 1 have been widely adopted and deployed around the world by operational sharing communities, the CTI TC recognized that these specifications were difficult to implement.
-The primary sources of that difficulty were excessive complexity in certain advanced XML constructs (e.g., XSI types) and the choice of XML as a representation.
-The community also learned that having multiple ways of doing things and excessive optionality in the data model led to differences in data-modelling and challenges in interoperability.
-As a result the CTI TC decided to rework the data model and serialization for STIX 2.
-Similarly, armed with the lessons learned over the years the community made the decision to rework TAXII as an HTTP Representational State Transfer (RESTful) based design.

 ## STIX™ 2 Core Design Principles ##

 ### What are the core design principles of STIX™ 2? ###